 General Permit No. 2

 Controlling erosion can significantly reduce the amount of sedimentation and other pollutants transported by runoff from construction sites.
-To keep our valuable water resources clean the Iowa Department of Natural Resources (IDNR) issues a General Permit no. 2 to construction site owners that require site owners and their contractors to meet several requirements that work to prevent stormwater pollution during and after construction.
+To keep our valuable water resources clean the Iowa Department of Natural Resources (IDNR) issues a General Permit no. 2 for projects that disturb one or more acres.
+Site owners and their contractors must meet several requirements with the goal of preventing stormwater pollution during and after construction.

 Construction projects that disturb one or more acres or less than one acre of soil if activity is part of a “larger common plan of development” greater than one acre are required to obtain a General Permit No. 2 through the Iowa Department of Natural Resources.
 General Permit no. 2 requires that a Stormwater Pollution Prevention Plan (SWPPP) be submitted to the Environmental Services Division for approval.